 When in the Off position the system automatically goes into a frost-protection mode.
 If the temperature inside dips below 5 degrees, the heating will turn on to prevent pipes from freezing.

 The schedule section has a 7 day, 24 hour schedule already pre-set, but you can easily tweak this to suit your lifestyle.
 This is possible via the thermostat, but more fun with the web app’s large, colourful and easy to understand controls.

 The thermostats are good enough that they could be installed in a house and used very happily as the sole control system.
 Most people, though, will want to install the app on their phone.

 The Hive app makes using your heating system enjoyable (almost fun) and aims to save money.
 It's available for Android and iOS.
-The rumoured Windows Phone app has not materialised: owners will have to use the web app on their phone's browser.

 You can also use the Hive website from a PC or laptop:

 You can manage your Hive devices from the website as well.
 The app will show you whether the hub, receiver and thermostat are connected to each other, their signal strength and their power or battery status.

 Wherever you are (as long as you have internet connection) you can tweak your heating settings.
 However, our testers commented that prior to having Hive installed, if they felt chilly while watching TV they often pulled on a blanket but now they just instantly boost the heating from the sofa.
 In fact, where before only one person in the household knew how to program the heating controller, now everyone can tweak it at will.
 In a situation where previously the house was permanently set to an eco-friendly 19 degrees the introduction of any smart thermostat has the potential to increase the bills.
 In reality most people will see real cost savings which, over time, should more than cover the purchase and installation cost.